aiadvocates/pytorchblitz/optimizer/optimizer.md

  ```

 ## 3. Loss and Cost Function
 The loss is the value used to update our parameters.
-To calculate the loss we make a prediction using the inputs of our given data sample.
+To calculate the loss we make a prediction using the inputs of our given data sample and compare it with a cost function against the true data label value.

 ```python
     preds = model(inputs)